Luca1272/Luca1272/README.md

 # 💫 About Me:
 Hello!
-I'm Luca, a Computer Science student at the University of Aberdeen with a focus on full-stack and software development, data analysis, and cybersecurity.
-Currently, I am working on projects that I find interesting and challenging.
+I'm Luca, a Computer Science and Artificial Intelligence student at the University of Technology Sydney (UTS), with a strong focus on full-stack and software development, AI/ML, and cybersecurity.
+I am passionate about building innovative projects that are both challenging and impactful.

 ## 🌐 Socials: